In the time Chiller was at the park, it spent a large portion of that

 The center roll/hump section of the ride has been removed and removal of

 the Robin track's cobra roll has begun.
-The train has
+The train has been removed

 With the announcement of the new Dark Knight coaster earlier in the